iottihanke/TAMK-IoTTi-Thingsboard/readme.txt

 KN 21.5.2019
-Using instructions are in ppx file
+Using instructions are in pptx file

 MQTT JSON data Syntax from Publisher